Deficient Attention and Disordered Activity: Child Psychiatry's Response to ADHD.

 Faced with an overwhelming problem of numbers of referrals for ADHD (Attention Deficit / Hyperactivity Disorder), the Scottish Child and Adolescent Psychiatry Section of the Royal College of Psychiatrists arranged a day on the subject (16th November 2001) and got me to do my alternative bit.
-This is it in it's later published version (Clinical Child Psychology and Psychiatry (2003), 8, 167-178).
+Below is the later published version (PDF here) in Clinical Child Psychology and Psychiatry (2003), 8, 167-178.
 It is reproduced here by permission of Sage Publications, Thousand Oaks, London and New Delhi from the editor of CCPP.
 Copyright is with Sage Publications Ltd 2003, website http://www.sagepub.co.uk.

 ABSTRACT Because attention deficit hyperactivity disorder (ADHD) seems to be a simple medical diagnosis with an unusually effective medical treatment, nothing before has attracted so much business for child psychiatry.
 Like any business that booms when it is not ready, child psychiatry risks going bust.
 This is an analysis to inform our urgent business planning in a UK context.